 When I am looking to make a project for the holidays, I like it to have a nature spin to it.
 This Valentine tree diy is a version of the one that inspired me from the House that Built Lars.
-It has tons of little pink hearts that have a 3 dimensional look to them.
-The hearts took the most time to make, but the end results was worth it.
-I needed something colorful and cheery for my guest bed-room.
+It has tons of little pink hearts that have a 3-dimensional look to them.
+The hearts took the most time to make, but the end results were worth it.
+I needed something colorful and cheery for my guest bedroom.
 This was the perfect valentine’s accent.

 Valentine’s Heart Tree

 - Branches(I found mine during my walk)

 - Pink and white twine

 - Take the branches and clip them the same height.

 - Let dry while you go make the hearts.

 Found this technique to make the 3D hearts here

 - Start by punching out the hearts from the scrapbook paper. (as many as you like)